9 Warning Signs You’re In An Emotionally Abusive Relationship

 Finally, whether consciously or otherwise, emotional abusers are prone to isolating their partners.
 Have you gradually stopped speaking to old friends, or noticed you’re barely in touch with family?

 If the answer is yes, think about how and why this happened.
-Your partner likely wants to stop you from checking whether other people condone their behavior or agree with their attitudes, and there may be a secondary objective to make you more dependent on your abuser so that you are less likely to leave.
+Your partner likely wants to stop you from checking whether other people condone their behavior or agree with their attitudes.
+There may be a secondary objective to make you more dependent on your abuser so that you are less likely to leave.

 If you’ve noticed worrying signs that you might be in an emotionally abusive relationship, it’s important to seek professional help, whether alone, or in couples therapy with your partner.
 Don’t forget that there are helplines you can call too if you need immediate support or advice.